KingCowfish/Hazy-Touch-Web-App/README.md

 Update 6/5:
 Finished Services page (still feels a little flat aesthetically, but not a whole lot I can do about that until I get more feedback from the client) so now I will just need to set up a contact page and it should be all set for initial implementation.
 My overall progress will begin to slow next friday as my regular work will begin back up, but I will just take that into account when making new goals.

+Update 6/13:
+So hit a little bit of a snag and a visual studio update completely rewrote my bootstrap fiddling (as I wanted to use boostrap for the modals, but wanted to remove the other parts that were conteracting my own Site.css) so I am going to have to find a more permanent solution.

+Otherwise, I am going to look into learning more about Azure in order to better test my contact page.
+So my current goals are to rework the CSS to make my use of bootstrap more permanent and then to take a course on Azure.
+Once those are done, I will update this.